-- Does caste/ethnicity play significance role to determine the access to parental/husband's property? - Can women sell the land belonging to their own name in their own will? - Do they individually make decision of buying and selling of their land? - What are the major constraints not getting parental/husband property?
+- What is the current property right ststus of women? - What is the role of caste/ethnicity to determine the access to parental/husband's property? - What is the status of decision making power of women for buying and selling of their land? - What are the major constraints not getting parental/husband property?